sailuh/kaiaulu/README.md

 ## 1.3 Static Code Analysis

- 1. Create a py virtualenv (optional)
- 2. Download [Depends release](https://github.com/multilang-depends/depends/releases/) (last tested on 0.96a)
+ 1. Download [Depends release](https://github.com/multilang-depends/depends/releases/) (last tested on 0.96a)
- 3. Open the depends folder, and take note of `depends.jar` path.
+ 2. Open the Depends folder, and take note of `depends.jar` path.
- 4. See vignettes/depends_showcase.Rmd for examples and viz on file dependency analysis.
+ 3. See vignettes/depends_showcase.Rmd for examples and viz on file dependency analysis.